EpistasisLab/tpot/README.md

 ## Support for TPOT

 TPOT was developed in the [Computational Genetics Lab](http://epistasis.org) with funding from the [NIH](http://www.nih.gov).
 We're incredibly grateful for their support during the development of this project.

+The TPOT logo was designed by Todd Newmuis, who generously donated his time to the project.